Velka-DEV/scanner/README.md

 ### Options

+- `-p, --path <PATH>`: Specify the path of the directory to scan.
+If not provided, the current directory will be scanned.
 - `-e, --extensions <EXTENSIONS>`: Specify the file extensions to include in the output (comma-separated).
 If not provided, all files will be included.
 - `-x, --exclude <PATTERNS>`: Specify the file/folder patterns to exclude from the output (comma-separated).
 If not provided, no files/folders will be excluded.
+- `-h, --help`: Display the help message.
+- `-V, --version`: Display the version of Scanner.

 ### Examples